galafis/CSS-Component-Kit/README.md

 ### 🎯 Demo

 This project offers a library of ready-to-use components, facilitating the development of consistent and professional web interfaces.
-Open `index.html` in your browser to see all components in action!
+Access the interactive demo on [GitHub Pages](https://galafis.github.io/CSS-Component-Kit/) to see all components in action!

 ### ✨ Features